SkoolNotes/Taproot/2020HIST201/_KBe21hist201retVictoryForDemocracy.md

 ostensible democracies that failed to rule in the interest of their citizens.

-## Furthermore, the colonial aftermath of the first world war was neither democratic nor liberating.
+## Furthermore, the League of Nations and colonial aftermath of the first world war were neither democratic nor liberating for the citizens of the world.

 ## Furthermore, no states could achieve widespread liberty?